fchristysen/dexplayground/README.md

 Branch Description
-* master - Empty app
-* multidex -  App with many strings and dependencies (forced to multidex)
+* master -  App with many strings and dependencies (forced to multidex)